Better Together: Meet the Environmental Leaders Committed to Sustainability Innovation in the Beverage SectorAugust 29, 2019 | BIER

 As a BIER collaborator, he lends his technical focus and insight to several BIER working groups, including Water, Technology, and Benchmarking, as well as serving on the BIER Steering Committee.
 In addition, Julio co-facilitated our first Latin America Water Forum in 2017.

-Also representing Bacardi’s knowledge and efforts within BIER, Amy Federman, Bacardi’s Director of Global Corporate Communications, brings more than 25 years of communications and media experience to the Public Relations & Communications working group.
+Also representing Bacardi’s knowledge and efforts within BIER, Jessica Merz, Bacardi’s Director of Global Corporate Communications, brings nearly two decades of communications and media experience to the Public Relations & Communications working group.

 Sustainability and responsibility are key to Beam Suntory’s business philosophy.
 The company joined BIER shortly after our 2006 launch, and Rick Price has been a constant presence ever since.